The Ultimate 14-Day Machu Picchu and the Galápagos Islands Itinerary

 Quito, Ecuador

 After your time touring the Galápagos Islands, you will fly back to Quito and prepare for your journey home.
-I would suggest you do not try and arrange transportation directly from the Galápagos Islands to home as flight issues and other travel delays may derail your trip.
+I would suggest you do not try to arrange transportation directly from the Galápagos Islands to home as flight issues and other travel delays may derail your trip.
 For that reason, I suggest you spend a night in Quito before heading home.
 If you would like to explore the city of Quito some more, this is an excellent opportunity for you to do so.

 DAY 14 – Fly Home